willfleury/willfleury.github.io/_posts/machine-learning/2017-05-01-hyperparameter-optimisation.md

 ## Visualising Optimisation

 As with every problem, it is useful to visualise the progress and results in an intuitive manner.
 Some hyper-parameter optimisation methods lend themselves well to visualising optimisation results while others do not.
-Random search for example will not allow one to visualise any discernable pattern in the progress of the optimisation.
+Random search for example will not allow one to visualise any discernible pattern in the progress of the optimisation.
 However, SMBO algorithms such Bayesian, TPE have properties that mean a convergence towards a global optimum should be plottable.
-In fact if a convergence is not visualised with these methods it can mean that it has not found a suitable configuration to exploit and may either require more evaluations or another tweak.
+In fact, if a convergence is not visualised with these methods it can mean that it has not found a suitable configuration to exploit and may either require more evaluations or another tweak.

-Two plots we have found particularly useful for visualising the performance / convergence as scatter plots with the associated kernel density estimate distribution plot.
+Two plots we have found particularly useful for visualising the performance / convergence are scatter plots with the associated kernel density estimate distribution plot for the given hyper-parameter.
+Again, depending on the optimisation algorithm employed, there may be varying patterns in this convergence.
+Similarly, there may be random samples and what appear to be resets where a convergence is found but the algorithm then attempts to sample outside of this space (i.e. exploration).

-Below is an example of these plots when used with the TPE algorithm discussed above.
-The patterns are easy to discern in the scatter plot with the lower values being the most rewarding.
-Similarly in the KDE plot it is clear that in the final 50 trials the algorithm focused more narrowly on the higher reward part of the domain.

-{% include image.html img="/assets/images/machine-learning/hyperparameter_image_2.png" title="Grid vs Random Search" caption="Grid vs Random Search" %}
+{% include image.html img="/assets/images/machine-learning/hyperparameter_image_2.png" title="Configuration Convergence" caption="Configuration Convergence" %}

-{% include image.html img="/assets/images/machine-learning/hyperparameter_image_3.png" title="Grid vs Random Search" caption="Grid vs Random Search" %}

-Visualise with scatter plots and distribution plots.
-Examples shown below

 [[1]](https://www.cs.ubc.ca/~hutter/papers/Hutter09PhD.pdf) F. Hutter.
 Automated Configuration of Algorithms for Solving Hard Computational Problems.
 PhD thesis, University of British Columbia, 2009.